js-uri/cs/Writerside/topics/csc200ee/csc_200_ee_schedule_syllabi.md

         <a href="https://www.geeksforgeeks.org/understanding-nullptr-c/?ref=lbp"><code>nullptr</code></a><br/>
         <a href="https://www.geeksforgeeks.org/references-in-cpp/?ref=lbp">References</a><br/><br/>
         <i>Optional Reading</i><br/>
-        <a href="https://www.geeksforgeeks.org/can-references-refer-to-invalid-location-in-cpp/?ref=lbp">Can references refer to an invalid location?</a><br/>
+        <a href="https://www.geeksforgeeks.org/can-references-refer-to-invalid-location-in-cpp/?ref=lbp">Can a references refer to an invalid location?</a><br/>
         <a href="https://www.geeksforgeeks.org/pointers-vs-references-cpp/?ref=lbp">Difference Between Pointers and References</a><br/>
         <a href="https://www.geeksforgeeks.org/passing-by-pointer-vs-passing-by-reference-in-cpp/?ref=lbp">Passing by pointer Vs Passing by Reference</a><br/>
         <a href="https://www.geeksforgeeks.org/when-do-we-pass-arguments-by-reference-or-pointer/?ref=lbp">When do we pass arguments by reference or pointer?</a><br/>